Critical mass: Dynamic chiral symmetry breaking

-Use of a neutron reflector
+Presence of a neutron reflector

 Surrounding a spherical critical mass with a neutron reflector further reduces the mass needed for criticality.
-A common material for a neutron reflector is beryllium metal.
-This reduces the number of neutrons which escape the fissile material, resulting in increased reactivity.
+By using a neutron reflector to increase the likelihood of a fission event, it simultaneously increases the fuel efficiency of the entire reaction.
+As fuel becomes more efficient, the reaction requires a lower critical mass.

+Common reflector materials include beryllium, graphite, and heavy metals like tungsten carbide, with the choice of material depending on the specific reactor design and the type of neutrons being managed.
+When looking at the specific materials commonly used, beryllium has been identified as an effective material due to its low neutron absorption cross-section.
+Graphite is used because of its diverse abilities, such as being a moderator and a reflector.
+Heavy metals such as tungsten carbide and stainless steel are common as they reduce the amount of neutrons that escape during the reaction by a considerable amount.
+By reflecting neutrons, reflectors can make a subcritical mass of fissile material critical; they can also increase the rate of fission in an already critical mass.

+Neutron reflectors are commonly applied in various nuclear technologies, including nuclear reactors, nuclear weapons, and even neutron supermirrors.
+Nuclear reactors commonly rely on neutron reflectors due to their ability to exponentially speed up and increase the likelihood of fission and fusion reactions occurring.
+Nuclear weapons have historically utilized neutron reflectors to increase the rate of reaching the critical mass in the use of the weapons.
+Lastly, neutron reflectors are vital to nuclear physics research regarding the reflection of neutron beams, otherwise known as nuclear supermirrors.

-Use of a tamper
+Presence of a tamper

 In a bomb, a dense shell of material surrounding the fissile core will contain, via inertia, the expanding fissioning material, which increases the efficiency.
 This is known as a tamper.
 A tamper also tends to act as a neutron reflector.
 Because a bomb relies on fast neutrons (not ones moderated by reflection with light elements, as in a reactor), the neutrons reflected by a tamper are slowed by their collisions with the tamper nuclei, and because it takes time for the reflected neutrons to return to the fissile core, they take rather longer to be absorbed by a fissile nucleus.
 But they do contribute to the reaction, and can decrease the critical mass by a factor of four.
 Also, if the tamper is (e.g. depleted) uranium, it can fission due to the high energy neutrons generated by the primary explosion.
 This can greatly increase yield, especially if even more neutrons are generated by fusing hydrogen isotopes, in a so-called boosted configuration.

-Critical size

-The critical size is the minimum size of a nuclear reactor core or nuclear weapon that can be made for a specific geometrical arrangement and material composition.
-The critical size must at least include enough fissionable material to reach critical mass.
-If the size of the reactor core is less than a certain minimum, too many fission neutrons escape through its surface and the chain reaction is not sustained.